amansahil/React-Cloud-Photos/README.md

 1) Go to cloud.google.com and enter your console

-2) Create a new project and select API & Services
+2) Create a new project and select API & Services from the sliding navigation

 3) Click on Enable Services and API